UKRSE/UKRSE.github.io/conf2016_sponsors.md

 ## Silver sponsors

-We are pleased to announce Intel as the silver sponsor of the RSE Conference!
+We are pleased to announce [Intel](http://www.intel.com/content/www/us/en/company-overview/company-overview.html) as our silver sponsor.
+Through computing innovation, Intel pushes the boundaries of smart and connected technology to make amazing experiences possible for every person on Earth.
+From powering the latest devices and the cloud you depend on, to driving policy, diversity, sustainability, and education.

 ## Bronze sponsors